anemvamsi4/tasky-ai/README.md

 This project is actively maintained and under development.
 Contributions are welcome.

+> **Note**: Real-world testing of the WhatsApp integration is coming soon, pending Meta Business verification.
+This verification is required to move the WhatsApp integration from development to production status.

 ## License

 Tasky AI © 2025 by [Vamsi Anem](https://github.com/anemvamsi4) is licensed under